rust-lang/rfcs/text/3487-feature-visibility.md

 - Debugging, benchmarking or test-related features that expose unstable internal API
-- Intermediate features that are enabled by user-facing features but not meant to be used on their own
+- Intermediate features that are enabled by user-facing features but not meant to be used on their own (e.g. a feature enabling dependency features)

-A way to hide these features from user-facing configuration will make options easier to understand and lowers the chance of library users accidentally using unstable internal PAI.
+A way to hide these features from user-facing configuration will make options easier to understand and lowers the chance of library users accidentally using unstable internal API.

 # Guide-level explanation